rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 module.
 The module structure of the `art` crate is more relevant to developers working on the `art` crate than developers using the `art` crate.
-The internal structure that organizes parts of the crate into the `kinds` module and the `utils` module doesn't add any useful information to someone trying to understand how to use the `art` crate.
-The `art` crate's module structure adds confusion in having to figure out where to look and inconvenience in having to specify the module names in the `use` statements.
+The internal structure that organizes parts of the crate into the `kinds` module and the `utils` module doesn’t add any useful information to someone trying to understand how to use the `art` crate.
+The `art` crate’s module structure adds confusion in having to figure out where to look and inconvenience in having to specify the module names in the `use` statements.